samurai715/316way-exercises/README.md

-# Coding Exercises
+# Coding Exercises and instructions for Mac OSX

 This repository contains coding exercises from various sources.
+Note: I use the terms 'directory' and 'folder' interchangeably in this README.

 Here's how to get started step by step.